-42. The Investigations Executive will send a letter of notification to the advertiser, complainants (except those who complained about an ad already under investigation as explained in paragraph 9) and any other parties to the complaint.
+45. The Investigations Executive will send a letter of notification to the advertising parties and all complainants (except those who complained about an ad already under investigation as explained in paragraph 13).
 That letter will inform them of Council's ruling.
-If Council has not adopted our recommendation, the letter will explain that and give reasons.
+If Council has not adopted our Executive's recommendation, the letter will explain that and give reasons.
 The letter will also include a date for publication of the ruling on our website and an instruction to keep the details confidential until that date.